jpruiz114/atdd-tests/README.md

 ## Overview

-This repository contains Ruby-based exercises and katas to teach Acceptance Test-Driven Development (ATDD) and Behavior-Driven Development (BDD).
+This repository contains Ruby exercises and katas to teach Acceptance Test-Driven Development (ATDD) and Behavior-Driven Development (BDD).
 Each sub-project highlights aspects of test-driven development, from unit tests to full web app testing.

 ## Technology Stack